reddragon22/reddragon22.github.io/README.md

 # About
 This website contains the following:
 * My resume
-* A list of my portfolio
+* A portfolio detailing some projects
-* A blog contianing my thoughts
+* A blog containing my thoughts
 * A way to contact me